Mukheem/TwinTurbine/README.md

 </p>

 The next stage involves spawning the avatar, turbine, and menus simultaneously using **Create New Anchor**and **Sharing Anchor**; after that, the other member can **Align Anchor**, which allows them to observe the virtual objects in the same place and the collaboration would be enabled.
-At this point, the user journey begins.
+At this point, the user journey begins.p

 ### 2.3.
 User Journey:
 The user journey starts with audio narration that welcomes users and provides an informative project overview.
 They would observe a virtual wind turbine, which is a replica of the physical wind turbine placed on the table nearby.
 They can interact with the prototype by pressing the green button, enabling it to start working.
 This prototype receives wind direction data from the Swedish Meteorological and Hydrological Institute (SMHI) and aligns the direction of both the physical and virtual turbines accordingly to optimize performance.
 When the wind flows at a certain speed, the physical wind turbine generates electricity.
 Then the generated voltage from the turbine would be displayed on the menu to show how much voltage is produced by the wind speed.
 If they press the red button for an emergency, the wind turbine would be shut down.
 They can walk around the environment, collaborate with each other, and see the latest state of the turbine.

 ### 2.4.
 Wireframes and Prototypes:
 Since this experience is in a mixed reality (MR) environment, it includes objects the user can interact with in the virtual and physical environment.
 Virtual entities act as simulators for physical entities, allowing for seamless interaction.
 Moreover, the experience is designed for multiple users, enabling them to visualize and modify settings while observing changes made by others.
-To understand which technologies would fulfill the experience, the team members tried various technologies and tools to see which works best for achieving the project's goals.
+To determine the most effective technologies for our project, the team experimented with a variety of tools and methods.
+This included evaluating different physical wind turbines available for purchase, testing various virtual wind turbine assets, and comparing multiple servo motors.
+Additionally, we assessed the performance of the project using different VR headsets, specifically the Meta Quest and Varjo, to identify which platform best meets our goals.

 #### 2.4.1 Organizing physical entities:
 organizing tangible items is an important part of this project.
 To understand how to rotate the physical wind turbine, the team members tried various strategies and tools to see which was more appropriate for the project.